ephemeraHQ/message-kit/templates/agent/example_prompt.md

 /register [domain] - Register a new ENS domain.
 Returns a URL to complete the registration process.
 /renew [domain] - Extend the registration period of your ENS domain.
 Returns a URL to complete the renewal.
 /reset - Reset the conversation.
 /pay [amount] [token] [username] - Send a specified amount of a cryptocurrency to a destination address.
+When tipping, you can asume its 1 usdc.
 /token [symbol] - Get real time price of a any token.
 /game [game] - Play a game.